AQUARIUM OR POND ULTRAVIOLET STERILIZATION

 Some Ultraviolet Sterilizers are specifically designed for aquarium use so as to maximize long UVC exposure time (& thus higher level UV Sterilization at higher flow rates) in a more compact design that fits or hangs under aquariums and cabinets.

-The Vecton UV8 (V2 200) (pictured) is a good example of this design that is offers the superior long exposure straight tube design in a more compact easily adaptable design that is superior to ANY compact UV Sterilizer (including the Terminator).
+The in-line Vecton UV8 (V2 200) (pictured) is a good example of this design that is offers the superior long exposure straight tube design in a more compact easily adaptable design that is superior to ANY compact in-line UV Sterilizer (including the Terminator which I also still recommend).
+The picture to the left shows a Vecton 200, 8 Watt UV mounted to a twin canister filter combination as well as a CO2 injection system (one canister filter is run as a bio filter only in this example).

 This is a simple yet VERY effective way to connect a premium high dwell time UV for level one or higher UV Sterilization utilizing a simple power head and sponge pre-filter for maximum effectiveness.